Eliassoren/json-mapping/README.md

 If you develop for KSSO, see the [internal dev wiki](https://kantega-sso.atlassian.net/wiki/spaces/KSI/pages/345636908/Sett+opp+utviklingsmilj+p+lokal+maskin) for details on how to configure the Atlassian SDK so your local environment is compatible.

 1. Have Java 8 installed ([AdoptOpenJdk](https://adoptopenjdk.net/) is recommended for Atlassian development) and $JAVA_HOME on your path.
-2. Have [maven](https://maven.apache.org/) installed, preferrably version 5.3.2 (which matches Atlassian SDK).
+2. Have [maven](https://maven.apache.org/) installed, preferrably version 5.3.4 (which matches Atlassian SDK 8.0.16 currently used in KSSO).
 3. Download [settings.xml from the Kantega SSO Wiki](https://kantega-sso.atlassian.net/wiki/download/attachments/345636908/settings.xml) and add to ~/.m2.

 ## Contributing Code